Understanding Product Mix

 Major Elements of a Product Mix

 For example, a software company offering CRM solutions, accounting software, and project management tools has a product mix width of three.
-While each line fulfills separate business functions, they collectively enhance the organization's market position.
+While each line serves a separate business function, they collectively enhance the organization's market position.

 For instance, a home appliance manufacturer that sells: